borg286/sevtech/README.md

     * You can pin torches to a side of ladder blocks making it safe from pushing you off by spirits.
 It's better than pillaring up in the Overworld.

-* Black Quartz can be found from y = 2 to y = 20, Aquamarine can be found from y = 150 to y = 246
+* Black Quartz can be found from y = 2 to y = 100, Aquamarine can be found from y = 150 to y = 246

 * Before digging to a set Y area dig up till you see a cave.
 On the top of the caves you have a good chance of finding a few patches of ores.
 Aquamarine comes in veins of 12.

 * You can get throwable torches by crafting 8 regular torches with glue.
 This is great for handling dungeons and areas with spawners.

-* Place your beneath teleporter on top of the ground as you get teleported to the same y level and is on top of a platform in the other dimension

 * When you first get into the beneath, mark your spot, because it is a pain finding your way home